-Roll 1 teaspoon of mixture into a ball and place on tray, flattening into a disc.
-Repeat with remaining mixture, allowing room for spreading.
+Roll 1 teaspoon of mixture into a ball and place on a tray, flattening into a disc.
+Repeat with the remaining mixture, allowing room for spreading.

 Place in the middle of the oven and bake for 15 minutes or until golden brown.

-Allow to cool on trays before transferring to a wire rack.
-Store in airtight container.
+Allow cooling on trays before transferring to a wire rack.
+Store in an airtight container.